-Worshippers are asked to queue at the Cathedral’s West Door, using the floor stickers to adhere to social distance recommendations.
-Routing into the Cathedral for Worship will follow the existing system; entrance via West door and South aisle, exit via North aisle and out West door.
-All other entrances and exits to the building will remain closed.
+Worshippers are asked to queue at the Cathedral’s West Door, adhering to social distance recommendations.
+Routing into the Cathedral for worship will follow the existing system; entrance via West door and South aisle, exit via North aisle and out of the West door.
 This route will be continually monitored to ensure everyone’s safety.

 - Communion will be brought to worshippers by the presiding clergy

 - We ask that you take your Orders of Service away with you at the end of a service, and dispose of them responsibly.